top of page

 FAQs - Locker placement

-• Locks only apply for accordion shutters.
+• Locks only apply for accordion shutters and roller shutter options.

 • Locks are strategically located by our installation team.